WaqarSyed/chai-aur-react/07reactRouter/notes.md

 ## Navigate

 - Programmatically redirects users to a different route.
 Use it when navigation depends on certain conditions (e.g., after form submission or authentication).

+# 3. Essential Hooks

+## useNavigate

+- Provides programmatic navigation in components.
+Useful for conditional redirection, like after successful form submission.

+## useParams

+- Extracts route parameters from the URL.
+Best used when URLs have dynamic segments (e.g., /profile/:userId).

+## useLocation

+- Retrieves the current location object.
+Useful for accessing search parameters, hash values, and pathname.

+## useSearchParams

+- Manages query parameters, allowing you to read and update the URL's search string (e.g., /search?query=react).